pulumi/pulumi-self-hosted-installers/aks-hosted/README.md

 1. `pulumi config set consoleDomain {domain for console}`
 1. `pulumi config set licenseKey {licenseKey} --secret`
 1. `pulumi config set imageTag {imageTag}`
+1. `pulumi config set samlEnabled {true | false}` - If not configuring SAML SSO initially, skip or set to false.
 1. `cat {path to api key file} | pulumi config set apiTlsKey --secret --` (on a mac or linux machine)
 1. `cat {path to api cert file} | pulumi config set apiTlsCert --secret --` (on a mac or linux machine)
 1. `cat {path to console key file} | pulumi config set consoleTlsKey --secret --` (on a mac or linux machine)
 1. `cat {path to console cert file} | pulumi config set consoleTlsCert --secret --` (on a mac or linux machine)

+The following settings are optional.
+Note if not set, "forgot password" and email invites will not work but sign ups and general functionality will still work.
 1. `pulumi config set smtpServer {smtp server:port}` (for example: smtp.domain.com:587)
 1. `pulumi config set smtpUsername {smtp username}`
 1. `pulumi config set smtpPassword {smtp password} --secret`